 On April 24, 2018, the FBI and Sacramento area police took into custody Joseph James DeAngelo, age 72, on suspicion of committing at least 13 murders, more than 50 rapes and over 100 burglaries throughout the state of California between 1974 and 1986.
 All but one murder was committed before 1981.

-DeAngelo is currently being detained in Sacramento, where his trial is scheduled to begin in May.
-So far, he hasn’t said much, but his relatives have providing some color.
+DeAngelo pleaded guilty in June 2020 to the 13 murders and other crimes and was spared the death penalty because of his plea.
+So far, he hasn’t said much, but his relatives have been providing some color.
 For example, they say that when he was 9 or 10 years old, he witnessed his 7-year-old sister Connie being raped by two pedophile airmen at an Air Force base warehouse in Germany.

 The Golden State Killer’s (GSK) targets were usually women; but later, when his manhood was challenged as too cowardly to deal with men, his M.O. shifted to attacks on couples, who he would usually kill.
 He was also described as poorly endowed.

 Investigators believed the GSK is responsible for three major unsolved crime sprees in California.
 His first spree, from April 1974 to December 1975, involved a series of home ransackings in the somewhat rural community of Visalia, near Stockton.
 These earlier breaking-and-entering crimes appeared to be more about thrills and aggressive voyeurism than robbery.
 But, much like the Canadian sadist Col. David Russell Williams, over time his crimes escalated.

 Read “Profiles in Sadism: The Highly Decorated, Highly Despicable Canadian Colonel David Russell Williams”

 Unlike Williams, who was sloppy, GSK was organized, stealthy and meticulous; and thus, he terrorized for years.
 He narrowly escaped capture during an attempted break in when encountered a police officer.